panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 Putting the function overloading in practice requires defining the so-called *overload signatures* and an *implementation signature*.

-The overload signature defines the parameter and return types of the function and doesn't have a body.
-The function signatures describe the different ways your function can be invoked.
+The overload signature defines the parameter and return types of the function, and doesn't have a body.
+A function can have multiple overload signatures: corresponding to the different ways you can invoke the function.

 The implementation signature, on the other side, also has the parameter types and return type, but also a body that implements the function.
 There can be only one implementation signature.